 Workers

-Asbestos abatement worker course (initial) shall include a minimum of 4 training days with a minimum of 14 hours of hands-on training.
+Asbestos abatement worker course (initial) shall include a minimum of 4 training days with a minimum of 14 hours of hands-on training, including individual respirator fit testing.

 The training course shall address the following topics:

 Physical characteristics of asbestos.
 Identification of asbestos, aerodynamic characteristics, typical uses, and physical appearance, and a summary of abatement control options.